Viewer tutorial#

 Roll dimensions#

 The third button rolls the dimensions that are currently displayed in the viewer.
 For example if you have a ZYX volume and are looking at the YX slice, this will then show you the ZY slice.
-You can also right-click this button to re-order the dimensions by drag-and-drop.
+You can also right-click this button to pop-up a widget that allows you to re-order the dimensions by drag-and-drop or lock a dimension, by clicking on the padlock icon:

-The dimension order can also be checked programatically as follows:
+The dimension order can also be checked programmatically as follows:

 # To get the current dimension order as tuple of int